Justin Medeiros: 2021–22: CrossFit Games champion

 In his second CrossFit Games in 2021, Medeiros performed consistently across all 15 events of the Games, with the lowest placing being 15th in the 1,000 meter row.
-He did not take over the overall lead until event 7, extending his lead with a second place finish in event 8.
+He did not take over the overall lead until event 7, extending his lead with a second-place finish in event 8.
 He held on to this lead, although he still faced challenges from Patrick Vellner and Brent Fikowski in subsequent events.
 Medeiros eventually pulled away and sealed his victory with his first ever event win in the final event, beating Patrick Vellner by 82 points to be crowned champion, At the age of 22, Medeiros is the youngest man to have won the Games.

 In off-season competitions, Medeiros also won the 2021 Rogue Invitational.

 At the 2022 CrossFit Games, Medeiros faced strong challenges from Ricky Garard, who returned after a 4-year ban for drug use, and Roman Khrennikov, who competed in person for the first time despite qualifying for the Games 4 previous times.
 Garard led the first two days of competition, but faltered in some events and lost the lead to Medeiros.
 While Medeiros did not win any event this year, his consistent performance at the Games (10 top 5 finishes, only 2 events outside top 10 finishes) allowed him to win the crown for the second time this year.

 Medeiros also won the 2022 Rogue Invitational.

+2023

+At the 2023 CrossFit Games, Medeiros fell from the bike in the "Ride" event, finishing in 29th place.
+He then finished 37th in the 2nd event, and these were his two worst-ever event finishes.
+Although he did well in a few events, he could not recover fully from the deficit, and finished the competition in 13th place.